bodgergely/linux_kernel_hacking/Fast_Kernel_testing.rst

 -> Busybox Settings
   -> Build Options
-[*] Build BusyBox as a static binary (no shared libs) Build and install busybox (local install, no sudo required) cd $TOP/build/busybox-x86 make -j2
+[*] Build BusyBox as a static binary (no shared libs) [] Support RPC services - disable it if you get compilation error due to some bindport Build and install busybox (local install, no sudo required) cd $TOP/build/busybox-x86 make -j2